Paul Giamatti: Wax Paul Now campaign

 Giamatti is the subject of the viral "Wax Paul Now" campaign, which pushes for the actor to get a Madame Tussauds wax statue in his likeness.
 The movement first achieved national prominence when Giamatti appeared on The Late Show with Stephen Colbert and discussed the campaign with host Stephen Colbert.
-After this and subsequent articles in Forbes, BuzzFeed, and The A.V.
+After this and subsequent articles in BuzzFeed and The A.V.
 Club among others, Madame Tussauds New York announced that they would host a party in Giamatti's honor to coincide with the premiere of Billions Season 3 on March 25, 2018, at which the founders of the Wax Paul Now movement would speak.

 Tussauds announced that if a Change.org petition garnered 500,000 signatures in the nine days leading up to the party, they would agree to create the wax statue of Giamatti.
 As the petition was unable to garner enough signatures in time, the Wax Paul Now campaign is still ongoing.
 A short film chronicling the campaign premiered at the Virginia Film Festival in October 2019.

 Personal life

 Giamatti resides in the Brooklyn Heights neighborhood of Brooklyn, New York and was married to Elizabeth Cohen from 1997 to an undisclosed date in the 2000s.
+They have a son, Samuel.
 Though not religious, he stated: "My wife is Jewish.
 And I'm fine with my son being raised as a Jew".
 Giamatti is an atheist, although for him "religion features more now in my life than it did when I was a kid".